 The Orthodontic Retainer

-If you or your loved one/s are at this stage in your orthodontic work, read on.
-Dr. Adam Schulhof, an orthodontist specializing in Lingual braces, will explain the different types of retainers.
-He’ll also explain how long you can expect a removable retainer to last.
+If you or your family members are at this stage in your orthodontic work, read on.
+We will explain the different types of retainers.
+We’ll also explain how long you can expect a removable retainer to last

 Bonded or Permanent Retainers

 If you’re familiar with retainers at all, it’s likely that it’s the Hawley that you know best.
-This piece of orthodontic equipment consists of an acrylic piece that fits the roof of the patient’s mouth.
-A heavy wire is attached to the retainer: This wire keeps the front six teeth in place.
-Sometimes, there is an additional piece of plastic/acrylic over the wire that has been form-fitted to your teeth.
+This piece of equipment consists of an acrylic piece that fits the roof of the patient’s mouth.
+A heavy wire attached to the retainer keeps the front six teeth in place.
+Sometimes, there is an extra piece of plastic/acrylic over the wire.
+This is form-fitted to your teeth.
 Thus making the fit extra snug.

 This type of retainer is very hearty.
-Whereas a permanent retainer can start to wear out after three years and the Essix – more on this kind in a minute – can start to wear out after six months, this type of retainer is usually good to go for at least five years.
-And it has been known to last up to 10 years.
+A permanent retainer can start to wear out after three years.
+The Essix retainer, more on this kind below can wear out after six months.
+The Hawley retainer is usually good to go for at least five years.
+And, it has in some cases lasted up to 10 years.

-The kind of retainer looks a bit like the Invisalign mouthpiece.
+This kind of retainer looks a bit like the Invisalign aligner.
 In that, it’s a clear plastic piece that you place onto your teeth.
-(If visions of a football player’s mouthpiece come to mind, you probably have a pretty good idea of what this type of retainer looks like.)
+Much like a mouth guard worn in sports like football or boxing.
+You have a pretty good idea of what this type of retainer looks like.)

-This type of retainer appeals to people who need to wear their retainer on a fairly regular basis – up to 22 hours a day – after their braces are removed.
-Because it is clear plastic, it is more difficult to see and therefore, less visually obtrusive than a retainer with a fitted metal piece.
+The Essix retainer appeals to people who need to wear their retainer on a regular basis.
+Up to 22 hours a day, after their treatment concludes.
+Because it is clear plastic, it is more difficult to see.
+Thus, less obtrusive than a retainer with a fitted metal piece.

-These retainers have a downside, however.
+These retainers have a downside.
 Over time, they will crack or even break with wear and tear.
 A good dose of very hot water will also distort the shape of this kind of orthodontic apparatus.
-They also must be cleaned carefully before you place them in your mouth.
-You can expect this type of retainer to last up to three years.
-However, it can begin to wear out after six months.
+They also must remain clean.
+Always take care before you place them in your mouth.
+You can expect this type of retainer to last up to three years. it can begin to wear out after six months.